Just a few notes at the moment regarding my research into this name / families with it.

 4 Vogwell marrs in Hatherleigh (n of Dartmoor) 1605-1647

 3 Vugwell - Plymouth (St. Andrews) - 1640-1655

 By 1750 - places include Plymouth, Exeter and Brixham, with some in Cornwall as well.

-The Vogwell website gives information about more of the places where Vogwells etc. have been found.
+gives information about more of the places where Vogwells etc. have been found.
 As I write these notes in 2013 I expect that over the next few years all of the Parish Registers (and hopefully BTs as well) will be indexed and become available digitally and more will come to light, possibly filling some crucial gaps and enabling more of the families to be linked up.

 Some stayed longer on Dartmoor.

 The pressures created in the C19th by an expanding population, especially in Devon and Cornwall once mining declined, led to internal and external emigration.
 Vogwells moved to the north of England, and across the Atlantic to North America.